Teeth Whitening Johns Creek, GA

 Many people may try over the counter solutions like whitening trays or strips.
 These treatments work but not as well as professional solutions.
 As with most things, what you buy in the store is simply not as strong as what you can get from a medical professional.
 Additionally, store bought whitening trays are designed to fit everyone's teeth, not your teeth specifically.
 This means that they can become loose, and the solution can leak, leading to gum irritation.

-We recommend that people in Johns Creek, schedule an appointment with Dr. Booth instead.
+We recommend that people in Johns Creek, schedule an appointment with Dr. Kessler instead.
 Our professional tooth whitening solutions can transform the appearance of your teeth in a dynamic way.
 This is partially due to the strength of the solution that we use.
 Professional grade whitening gel can whiten teeth by eight shades or more vs. around two shades with store bought solutions.
 If you are looking for immediate and dramatic results, in-office whitening is a far better option.

 Johns Creek Tooth Whitening